 - Are there other associated symptoms?

-- Shoulder instability and subluxation can be associated with biceps' degeneration associated with chronic tendonitis.
+- Shoulder instability and subluxation can be associated with degeneration of the biceps associated with chronic tendonitis.

 - Instability and subluxation also occur with labral tears, often with additional locking or catching symptoms.